cdomet-d/piscine-cpp/cpp-02/ex02/readme.md

 # Templates & Overloaded functions
 - [Overloaded functions](https://cplusplus.com/doc/tutorial/functions2/)

+> templates are a secret tool that we will use later, so don't spend too much time thinking about that !

 C++ allows functions to be **overloaded**, mean that several functions can share a name as long as they have a different number of parameters, or the parameters are of different types.
 This is what allows classes to possess multiple constructors.